 Powers & Abilities

 Aquaman's said to be the fastest being underwater and capable of swimming at a constant speed of 175 mph for several hours.
 He's able to swim at very high speeds, having the ability to reaching speeds of 10,000 feet per second (20,000 under stress) and is known to have swam through Niagara Falls upstream.
-In the New 52, Aquaman remains one of the fastest swimmer, having been able to severely outswim The Operative's special plane (The Living Room) which can reach hypersonic speeds (Anything between Mach 5 and Mach 10).
-Second only to Mera (According to her), his upper limit is still unknown but at minimum Aquaman can surpass Mach 5.
-On land, Aquaman has displayed his superhuman speed, agility and reflexes against meta-humans like Deathstroke, the Talons, Power Ring, and even Wonder Woman (who he was able to tackle during a fight using his speed).
+In the New 52, Aquaman remains possibly the fastest swimmer in comicdom, having been able to severely out-swim The Operative's special plane (The Living Room) which can reach hypersonic speeds (Anything between Mach 5 and Mach 10).
+Second only to Mera (According to her, something that has yet to be proven), his upper limit is still unknown but at minimum Aquaman can surpass Mach 5.
+On land, Aquaman has displayed his superhuman speed, agility and reflexes against meta-humans like Deathstroke, the Talons, Power Ring, and even Wonder Woman (who he was able to tackle during a fight using his speed), in addition to performing feats such as dodging point blank gunfire, lightning (multiple times against Weather Wizard), keeping up with the Flash in water (multiple times) and being able to surprise him or even cutting the weapons of 2 trained soldiers in half, before they even realized it.
+In Justice League v1 #86, an injured Aquaman even mentions that normally he is faster than Superman underwater.
+In Action Comics #366 a disguised Aquaman out reacts Superman in saving the lives of numerous swimmers and then swims away at superspeed before Superman can reach him.

 He's also capable of jumping vast distances on land and from out of the water reaching heights up to 4 stories tall (nearly appears to be flying similar to the Hulk).
 In Aquaman #17, it was shown that his leaping power was so powerful that he nearly flipped over a whaling ship merely by jumping onto it.
 Blue whales are on average heavier than 100 tons and whaling ships carry them after killing, so it's fair to assume they already had a few whales on board.

-Arthur also has the ability to hear and smell much greater than human capacity and possesses superhuman reflexes 15 times greater than a normal being.
-While no speedster, Aquaman's reflexes are superior even metahumans such as Deathstroke the Terminator.
+Arthur also has the ability to see, hear and smell much greater than human capacity and possesses superhuman reflexes 15 times greater than a normal being.
+While no speedster, Aquaman's reflexes are superior even to metahumans such as Deathstroke the Terminator.
 His ability to see through murky waters gives him remarkable vision at night while on the surface and is capable of seeing far deep as 36,000 ft below the ocean floor with a clear sight.
+He also possesses super human hearing, able to hear the heartbeat of a living being through the bulk of a submarine.
+Furthermore he has also displayed some sort of sonar sense in some occasions and the ability to feel water in near proximity.

 Aquaman has many powers, but his telepathic ability to communicate with marine life is known most widely.
 Although this power is most often and most easily used on marine life, Aquaman has demonstrated the ability to affect any being that lives upon the sea or even any being that's evolved from marine life.
 His telepathy works best on marine life, but that has not stopped him from using mind control on other telepaths.
-He's such an achieved telepath - having communicated to aquatic creatures all his life - that he can engage in mind to mind communication and mind domination who are non-aquatic life (as seen on Steel, Vixen and Martian Manhunter).
+He's such an achieved telepath - having communicated to aquatic creatures all his life - that he can engage in mind to mind communication and mind domination who are non-aquatic life (as seen on Steel, Vixen, Martian Manhunter and even the White Martian Zum).
 However, after the 2011 continuity he has been depicted to only communicate indirectly to marine life and instead try to compel them to alter their midbrain for assistance (although in one occasion he was able to affect a lizard like creature and gave the Trench leader a brief pause during a fight).
-Although his telepathy has been downgraded in continuity, he is still able to send his message world-wide if he needs to (as shown in Aquaman #17).
-His telepathic powers has yet to be determined in continuity.
+Although his telepathy has been downgraded in continuity, he is still able to send his message world-wide if he needs to (as shown in Aquaman #17) and after some strain control the colossal New 52 Topo in order to defend Atlantis.
+His telepathic powers have yet to be determined in continuity.

-Aquaman has trained with the Atlantean army, Justice League, specifically Batman and various other sources such as the Others.
+Aquaman has trained with the Atlantean army (and at some point he was the one training his most skilled warriors), Justice League, specifically Batman and Hawkman and various other sources such as the Others (even before the Justice League was formed).
 He is exceptionally skilled with his trident and excels in hand-to-hand combat with exceptional martial abilities.

 Arthur is Atlantean royalty, thus granted diplomatic immunity on the surface world, as well as the ability to act as a diplomat for his kingdom.
 He was a natural born leader, having served him well while protecting Poseidonis.